ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### Client Side Data/Asset Management

-Any presentation for long offline periods will need to manage static assets like HTML, Javascrip, CSS or media files.
-A **common service** should support components to deal with assets in client side storage.
+Any presentation for long offline periods will need to manage static assets like HTML, Javascript, CSS or media files.
+A **common service** should support components to deal with assets in client-side storage.

 #### Client/Server Implementation Consistency